steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Your Online Persona

-There are many strategies for online personas, and I can only share what works really well for me.
+There are many strategies for online personas, but I can only share what works well for me.
 I follow people to cover specific areas/topics and also for their commentary/personality.
 In a way, Twitter is a newsfeed where the comments are presented before the content, and you pick people for both content and comments.

 I’m known for talking about iOS and bootstrapping a company, and I have a pretty sharp tongue on tech news.
 I used to keep politics out of my feed, but since 2016, I do sprinkle in topics that are important to me — from US politics to climate change and LGBTQIA rights.

 There will always be people who complain that XY topic shouldn’t be on Twitter, but in the end, it’s *your choice* what you talk about and it’s their choice to follow you.

 I’m openly gay on Twitter, but only in the last few years have I also started talking about that.
-Being open does allow me to add a unique perspective to some content, and it does add more complexity to my persona.
-I almost never share pictures or private content though; [that part is for Instagram](https://www.instagram.com/sportg33k/).
+Being open does allow me to add a unique perspective to some content, and it adds more complexity to my persona.
+I almost never share pictures or private content though; [that stuff is for Instagram](https://www.instagram.com/sportg33k/).

 Whatever you go with, be authentic.
-I don’t share everything on Twitter, but what I share is honest and is usually done with passion.
+I don’t share everything on Twitter, but what I do share is honest and is usually done with passion.
 Additionally, it can be interesting or funny.
 I do not share content for money or for favors, rather I only share things if I find them interesting.

 ### Your Avatar

-Pick an avatar that you like and stick with it.
-I do recommend a real face and not a sketch or something more abstract, as it’ll help folks identify you at conferences or events.
-Make sure you use the same picture and use it everywhere (GitHub, Gravatar, email, ...) so you have one universal online identity.
-People will scan the picture much faster than your name — changing it will result in a temporary loss of engagement and this is usually something folks dislike.
-You can change it, but I recommend not doing that or at least doing so only every few years.
+Pick an avatar you like and stick with it.
+I recommend a real face and not a sketch or something more abstract, as it’ll help folks identify you at conferences or events.
+Make sure you use the same picture and use it everywhere (GitHub, Gravatar, email, etc.) so that you have one universal online identity.
+People will scan the picture much faster than your name — changing it is usually something folks dislike, and it’ll result in a temporary loss of engagement.
+You can change it, but I recommend not doing that, or at least doing so only every few years.

 Or, you can be really sneaky and just [remake your picture so it changes slightly every year](https://krausefx.com/blog/continuous-delivery-for-your-profile-picture).